blue-build/modules/modules/os-release/README.md

 # **`os-release` Module**

-The `os-release` module offers a way to declare values in your `/etc/os-release`.
+The `os-release` module offers a way to modify and set values in the [`/etc/os-release`](https://www.freedesktop.org/software/systemd/man/latest/os-release.html) file in your image.
+This file contains metadata about the running Linux operating system and is read by various programs.

 ## Example

 ```yaml